openaicellular/RANFusion/README.md

-# RAN Fusion: Simple RAN Simulator
+# Wellcom to RAN Fusion

 ## Overview